JonathanXiang/cse15l-lab-reports/lab2.md

 ## Part 3: Something I Learned

 Something I learned in lab 3 was how to debug code with JUnit.
-You want to create failure inducing tests so you can know where your program is messing up.
+Using the`assertEquals()` method, we can test to see if two values are equal, allowing us to test whether our methods have the desired outputs with given inputs.
+I also learned that an @Test is written before a test method to indicate it is a test to JUnit.
+This way you can decide what you want to be a test and what you don't.
+Lastly, I also learned that when designing tests, you want to create tests that could be failure inducing.
+That way you can find where in your method there is an error and make sure you are not missing an error your tests didn't find.